Danny Holla

-Danny Holla (born 31 December 1987) is a Dutch professional footballer who plays as a midfielder for Sliema Wanderers in the Maltese Premier League.
+Danny Holla (born 31 December 1987) is a former Dutch professional footballer who last played as a midfielder for Sliema Wanderers in the Maltese Premier League.

 Club career

 Early career

 Born in Almere, Flevoland, Holla started his career at FC Groningen.
 He played on loan to FC Zwolle during the first half of the 2007–08 season, but returned to parent club Groningen to replace Rasmus Lindgren, who had moved to Ajax.
 During the second half of the 2011–12 season, he was sent on loan again, this time to VVV-Venlo.

 Brighton & Hove Albion

 In June 2012, Holla signed with ADO Den Haag before transferring to English club Brighton & Hove Albion during August 2014.
 He scored his first goal for the club in a 3–2 loss against Brentford.
 His contract with Brighton & Hove Albion was terminated by mutual consent on 25 August 2016.

 Melbourne Victory

 In July 2018, Holla joined Australian club Melbourne Victory on a free transfer, signing a one-year contract, hoping to stay for longer.
 However, it was reported that the deal had fallen through and that the Dutchman admitted to abandoning contract negotiations.